Xomega-Net/Xomega.Docs/docs/tutorial/3-details/1-child-list.md

 ## Reviewing the results

-After you build the model one more time, and run the application now, you'll see that the *Sales Order Detail* grid looks exactly according to the requirements that we defined earlier.
+After you build the model one more time and run the application now, you'll see that the *Sales Order Detail* grid looks exactly according to the requirements that we defined earlier.
 Below is a picture that illustrates this.

 ![Child list results](img1/child-list-results.png)